 Panel with cavalry combat, Ghaznavid, c.1100

-A larger image of this panel with cavalry combat, Ghaznavid, 11th Century.
+A larger image of this panel with cavalry combat, Ghaznavid, c.1100.
 David Collection Museum, Copenhagen.

 Fragment of a marble panel carved on both sides

 Height: 46; Width: 85; Depth: 8 cm

 The panel probably comes from a parapet that demarcated an outside area in a palace, perhaps a kind of balcony.